Quilpeta Regeneration Project

 Project Information:

-The Quilpeta Regeneration Project is a Human-Induced Regeneration (HIR) project located at Quilpeta Station, approximately 100km southeast of the township of Quilpie in South West Queensland.
-Registered in August 2015, the project covers a substantial area of 24,158 hectares.
+Quilpeta Regeneration Project is a Human-Induced Regeneration project located in the Quilpie Shire, approximately 100km southeast of the town of Quilpie in South West Queensland.
+It was registered in August 2015 and covers 24,158.70 ha.